-Streets Paved with Pearl shows a selection of three works, two created by artist Di Fang, and a third by Di Fang in collaboration with Jiu Society, an artist group based in Shenzhen, China.
+Streets Paved with Pearl brought together a selection of three works, two created by artist Di Fang, and a third by Di Fang in collaboration with Jiu Society, an artist group based in Shenzhen, China.

 Di Fang’s work explores the impact of rapid economic growth in the Pearl River Delta region, which has taken place over the past two decades.
 From cheap labour exports to foreign economic trade; from Hong Kongese, Macanese and Taiwanese investment to real estate development; from being “The World’s Factory” to high-tech industry exports and innovation, the Pearl River Delta has changed fundamentally.
 Today, there are high expectations in the Pearl River Delta region that the Greater Bay Area of China will become the fastest growing economic engine in the world, and a powerful cultural presence.